exotica-jewelry/ringsforever/README.md

 12. Do a quick sanity check to make sure things like images are loading on category pages, ring pages, the blog index and blog entries, and "about" pages.

+13. Ensure that HTTPS is still working properly.